There is Power in the Name of Jesus

-The Bible is full of references about the significance of the name of Jesus.
-There is power in the name.
+The Bible is full of references that tell us there is power in the name of Jesus.
 It enables our salvation, deliverance, and sanctification.
 But, what does the name of Jesus mean?

 Here are some verses regarding the name of Jesus to help to frame this review:

 - There is no other name under heaven given among men by which we must be saved. – Acts 4:12

 - At the name of Jesus every knee should bow. – Philippians 2:10